monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 If you need to experiment with pushing assets to AWS S3 locally, you can do the following:

    * Create an aws.yml file at the root of the application.
+Note that this file will be ignored for security (See [.gitignore](https://github.com/monsoonco/Middleman-AWS-Prismic-CircleCi/blob/master/.gitignore))
    * Add environmental variables from AWS LastPass notes to aws.yml
    * Uncomment  <code> ENV = YAML::load(File.open('aws.yml')) </code> in [config.rb](https://github.com/monsoonco/Middleman-AWS-Prismic-CircleCi/blob/master/config.rb)